puppetlabs/iac/_posts/2020-06-05-status-update.md

 > Puppet stands with the Black community.
 We stand against racism, violence and hate.
 Equality is not a privilege.
 Justice is not a privilege.
 These are rights for everyone.
 Silence prevents progress so join us in speaking up for equality and justice for Black lives now and always.

-If you're not following US-news, there are currently ongoing protests in the USA against widespread racist and discriminatory policing, that [regularly](https://www.statista.com/statistics/585152/people-shot-to-death-by-us-police-by-race/) ends in the death of black people at the hands of the police.
-The most recent widely documented and published cases are [George Floyd](https://en.wikipedia.org/wiki/Killing_of_George_Floyd) and [Breonna Taylor](https://en.wikipedia.org/wiki/Shooting_of_Breonna_Taylor).

 ----
 <br/>
 <br/>